Acceptable Reasons for Termination

 - Insubordination and related issues such as dishonesty or breaking company rules

 - Attendance issues, such as frequent absences or chronic tardiness

 - Theft or other criminal behavior including revealing trade secrets

 - Sexual harassment and other discriminatory behavior in the workplace

 - Physical violence or threats against other employees

 All of these behaviors are impediments to the proper functioning of your business.
 The first three can directly impact your business effectiveness, reduce profits, and hurt morale in the workplace.
-The second set of three causes pose risks to the health, safety, and reputation of your employees, customers, and the business in general.
+The second set of three pose risks to the health, safety, and reputation of your employees, customers, and the business in general.

 You can and should fire employees whose behavior fits in these categories.
 You just need to do it the right way—following established processes for communicating your concerns and documenting every step you take along the way.